 - Nov 20th: Registration Packet Deadline

-- 2 Saturday in Person Outdoor Trainings from 9-1pm – (May 6th Optional) May 13th and May 20th.
-Location TBD
+- 2 Saturday in Person Outdoor Trainings in May

 - May – November trainees will engage in self-paced intern projects and work to complete 40 volunteer hours in various areas of our program.